WLaurent-Hub/tobacco-project_geomarketing/README.md

   - Distance calculation
   - Gathering of all .xls data in a single Excel table

-Process source code is available in the module folder
+Process source code is available in the module folder.

 <pre>
 📦tobacco-project_geomarketing